 Coronavirus Facts: What Floridians Can Do To Prevent The Spread

-The patients are under medical care, the health department said, and the presumptive diagnosis means the results are awaiting confirmation from the Centers For Disease Control and Prevention.
+The patients are under medical care, DeSantis said, and the presumptive diagnosis means the results are awaiting confirmation from the Centers For Disease Control and Prevention.

 Most susceptible to serious illness: The elderly and those with medical conditions such as high blood pressure, heart problems and diabetes.